 Well, I overshared the negative parts of our story.
 I was a straight up Negative Nancy our first year of ministry.
-Was some of my negativity fair, ABSOLUTELY…but it overshadowed the good that was taking place in the midst of the crap.
+Was some of my negativity fair, ABSOLUTELY…but it overshadowed the good that was taking place.
 I told anyone that would listen how we didn’t have this, we were mislead with that, and how it wasn’t working out how I thought.
 My expectations of conflicts being resolved and us all adhering to Biblical standards (while blasting my thug life playlist on the way to my day job) were not matching reality and I word vomited on a slew of people.
 Did our story need to be shared?
 Yes, but in my lack of maturity and wisdom it wasn’t the time or place for much of my sharing.

 I blamed my husband…a lot.

 This one I’ve had to come back to over the years.
 As I first wrote these words down I noted that God gave Mike a dream about him entering to ministry.
 Can I be honest, I clung heavily onto that.
 The fact that God told him to and not us.
 So everything that sucked or went wrong I reminded God and my husband that this was because of him.
-It sparked lots of yelling matches between us, extremely hurtful words that I wish I didn’t say, and serious bitterness that almost cost us our marriage a few times.
+It sparked lots of yelling matches between us, extremely hurtful words, and serious bitterness that almost cost us our marriage.
 I blamed Mike and didn’t acknowledge that we both had agreed to this pursuit.
 I knew far more than him what it would cost us, and I knew I needed to not leave him behind…but I did.
 Behind closed doors I shutdown and hid when things got really tough.
 I didn’t listen when Mike wanted to vent and I wasn’t a safe place when he needed it most.

-We survived though, and more than survived we’ve thrived… it’s been a long road.
+We survived though, and more than survived we’re thriving… it’s been a long road.
 Especially in this season, I’ve begun to thrive.
 I stopped many things by year four/five of ministry.
-Realizing that it wasn’t beneficial to keep oversharing, or trying to be someone I wasn’t, and even this talking to the other pastor’s wives that had no intention of really being genuine was not getting me ANYWHERE…well not the places that I wanted to be.
+Realizing that it wasn’t beneficial to keep oversharing, or trying to be someone I wasn’t.
+Even talking to the other pastor’s wives was not getting me ANYWHERE…well not the places that I wanted to be.

-Doesn’t mean that some areas don’t sting such as wanting to “fit in” or have genuine pastor’s wife friends, but I’ve found my stride in who God wants me to be.
-Most importantly I stopped sacrificing my marriage for what was expected of us in ministry (this is a whole other post).
+Doesn’t mean that some areas don’t sting such as wanting to “fit in” or have genuine pastor’s wife friends.
+I’ve found my stride in who God wants me to be.
+Most importantly I stopped sacrificing my marriage for ministry (this is a whole other post).
 I don’t always get it right.
 Yet I hope you’re encouraged in whatever season you are, you’re not alone.